hadiasghari/pyasn/README.md

 ==================
 You can remove *pyasn* as follows: ::

-    pip uninstall pyasn
+    pip3 uninstall pyasn

 If you built and installed the package your self use the recorded log to remove the installed files.

-**Removing PyASN version 1.2**: *pyasn* v1.5/1.6 and v1.2 can be installed side by side (due to lower-cased package name).
-To avoid mistakes, you can uninstall the old **PyASN** by deleting the following files from your Python
+**Removing PyASN version 1.2**: You can uninstall the old **PyASN** package (note the different capitilization) by deleting the following files from your Python
 installation: ::

     PYTHONDIR/dist-packages/PyASN.so